9dots/devBots/sumo_lesson_1.md

 4. If the input is equal to 'forward', the ```forward()``` function is called.
 5. Else, the function continues to check if the input is equal to 'back'.
 If that condition is true, the ```back()``` function is called.
 6. Work with students to add 'else if' statements to the main function and check input for 'left' and 'right'.
 If true, the respective functions should be called.
+7. Emphasize importance of correct syntax.

 ####Engage
-1. As a group, work with students to create a left and right function.
-Discuss importance of syntax and go step by step.
+1. Allow students time to adjust their left and right functions.
 2. Add else if to main function to accept input for left and right functions.
 3. Have students complete a simple maze using the new functions.
+4. At the end of the day, students should save gist and name their sumo code.